heichblatt/heichblatt.github.io/content/posts/2026-05-01-structured-ai-adoption.md

 **Why Analytics is close behind:** Analysts deal with structured data and well-defined questions.
 AI excels here too.
 The progression is similar: quick queries, collaborative analysis, then increasingly autonomous exploration.

 **Why Consulting takes a different path:** Consultants work with clients and nuance.
 Lookup mode starts with internal tools (research, templates), but the real value comes when AI can autonomously dig into a problem and surface options for the consultant to evaluate.
-This requires trust—so adoption is slower, but the endpoint (Mission mode) is more powerful.
+This requires trust -- so adoption is slower, but the endpoint (Mission mode) is more powerful.

 ### What Does This Look Like in Practice?
 An Ops Example